Ada-Developers-Academy/core-unit-1/fundamentals-recap/fundamentals-vocabulary.md

 | Set, frozenset   | An unordered collection.
 Cannot access values with index or key; must use a loop.                                                                            |
 | bytes, bytearray | A collection of binary digits (bits).                                                                                                                        |

+### !callout-info

+## Explore Data Types
-Callout: We will not go into depth with tuples or sets in this curriculum, but they are interesting and useful data types.
+We will not go into depth with tuples or sets in this curriculum, but they are interesting and useful data types.
 You are free to learn more and apply them; follow your curiosity!

+### !end-callout

 ### Get the Data Type with `type()`